juji-io/datalevin/benchmarks/write-bench/README.md

 * `transact!`
 * `transact-async`

-`transact` is just the block version of `transact-async` so it is not tested.
+`transact` is just the blocked version of `transact-async` so it is not tested.
 There are two faster `init-db` and `fill-db` functions that directly load prepared datoms and by-pass the expensive process of turning data into datoms.
 These are not tested in this benchmark either, as we are only interested in transactions of raw data.

+Similar to KV tasks above, every write transacts an entitiy of two attributes, one is a long integer, marked as `:db.unique/identity`, and the other an UUID string.
+100 millions such entities are writen first, then 20 million mixed query and write are conducted.
+Same measures are also taken.